tgkz/Showstats/README.md

 ### Prepare using showstats

-Showstats need setupfile that includes path of Git repository and filtering specifications.
+Showstats need configuration file that includes path of Git repository and filtering specifications.
-Number of real examples are located at ./Example directory so that you are easy to use them.
-Also ./Exmaple/Example.setup includes more detailed descriptions about each of variables.
+Number of real examples are located at ./cf directory so that you are easy to use them.
+Also ./cf/Example.cf includes more detailed descriptions about each of variables.

 ```
 $ cd $HOME
 $ mkdir showstats
 $ cd showstats
-$ cp $HOME/toolbin/Example/* .
+$ cp $HOME/toolbin/cf/* .
-$ vi Example.setup
+$ vi Example.cf
 ```

 ## Running

-We have kubernetes setup file in the Example directory.
+We have kubernetes cf file in the cf directory.
 ```
-$ showstats kubernetes-stable.setup
+$ showstats kubernetes-stable.cf
 ```